 Persimmon fruit can be enjoyed in baked goods, like pudding, breads and cookies.

-By Jesica Streets, WVU Extension Agent – Tucker County
+By Jesica Streets, former WVU Extension Agent – Tucker County